whytekieran/Neo4J-Project/README.md

 and a 'name' property which is set to each persons individual name.
 These nodes are connected to eachother by what we call a 'Directed Edge(Relationship)' meaning that these nodes are only connected in one direction eg Jim knows Ian, but Ian does not know Jim.
 What this shows is that Neo4J uses directed edges, meaning the edge between nodes must point in a certain direction, it cannot be undirected.
-Relationships in Neo4J can also be bi-directional but we must use two directed edges to accomplish this, the downfall of this approach being that if we have the same relationship between two nodes in opposite directions we create an unessesary relationship, it uses space and can slow traversal time.
-The following link is a great blog about how to model bi-directional relationships in Neo4J [Modelling Data in Neo4j:
+Relationships in Neo4J can also be bi-directional but we must use two directed edges to accomplish this, the downfall of this approach being that if we have the same relationship between two nodes in opposite directions we create an unnessesary relationship, it uses space and can slow traversal time.
+The following link is a great blog about how to model bi-directional relationships correctly in Neo4J [Modelling Data in Neo4j:
 Bidirectional Relationships](http://graphaware.com/neo4j/2013/10/11/neo4j-bidirectional-relationships.html).
 We give this relationship a label called 'Knows' which indicates the type of relationship it is.
 Just like nodes, we could also associate properties with these relationships, for example we could add a property called 'since' which could indicate the date the person node first knew the other person node**